hmenke/context-examples/GUIDE.md

 ## Advanced

-I don't recommend to try to read these references as a whole.
+I don't recommend that you try to read these references as a whole.
 There is no way you can memorize all that stuff.
 Just skim through it to get an idea of what is there, so you can come back and read in detail when you actually need it.

-You have probably started writing your own macros and are getting in contact with the ConTeXt core and are wondering what all those weird `\s!`, `\c!`, `\v!`, `\??` amd `\@@` is.
+You have probably started writing your own macros and are getting in contact with the ConTeXt core and are wondering what all those weird `\s!`, `\c!`, `\v!`, `\??` and `\@@` are.
 Then you might enjoy the [System Macros][system] page in the ConTeXt Garden Wiki.

 [system]: http://wiki.contextgarden.net/System_Macros